 What is Monotropism?
 Monotropism is a non pathologising theory of autism developed by Dr Dinah Murray, Dr Wenn Lawson and Mike Lesser (2005) in their article, Attention, monotropism and the diagnostic criteria for autism.
 They stated, "At any one moment, the amount of attention available to a conscious individual is limited'.
 The authors suggest that 'competition between mental processes for scarce attention is an important factor in shaping the cognitive process.”(Murray et al., 2005).

 They suggest that autistic minds focus more energy (resources) on a smaller number of things at any one time.
 This has been likened to having tunnels of attention where monotropic people become so highly engaged in their specific interest that they may not notice what is happening outside of that space but equally could be hyper-vigilant within that attention tunnel.
 This can make work highly productive and enable people to enter flow states, allowing more profound focused creativity and providing joy.
 However, if you are monotropic, it may feel quite distressing and take a lot of energy to switch channels of attention to different tasks/activities.
 Without careful planning and support, this could have a detrimental impact on mental health.
-In a school setting, this could contribute to autistic young people struggling with school attendance and the increase in CAMHs (Children and Adolescent Mental Health) referrals.
+In a school setting, this could contribute to autistic young people struggling with managing their day in schools that are generally designed for the needs of the not autistic, not monotropic learners.
+This could negatively impact school attendance and also be a reason why there is an ongoing increase in CAMHs (Children and Adolescent Mental Health) referrals here in the UK as autistic/ADHD young people struggle to fit in and manage their monotropic needs and energy capacity effectively.
 Summary of key research to support the theory of monotropism (from MQ Report):

 Benefits of embracing monotropism My article Monotropism = Happy Flow State has some information about the positive side of monotropism.
 Being highly monotropic can have many benefits, including:- Attention to detail